AI4Finance-Foundation/FinRL-Tutorials/README.md

 ```bash
 /Users/bruceyang/Documents/GitHub/DQN-DDPG_Stock_Trading/venv/lib/python3.6/site-packages/gym/
 ```
-If this virtual environment doesn't work for you, then you have to install everything into your local, then the gym package will be installed under anaconda3:
+If the virtual environment doesn't work for you, then you have to install everything into your local, then the gym package will be installed under anaconda3:
 ```bash
 /Users/bruceyang/anaconda3/lib/python3.6/site-packages/gym/
 ```